revk/ESP32-GPS/README.md

 ## Important settings

-Settings can be sent via MQTT, as per the revK library, e.g. sending `setting/GPS/packm 2` to set `packm` to `2`.
+Settings can be sent via MQTT, as per the revK library, e.g. sending `setting/GPS/packdist 2` to set `packdist` to `2`.
 Settings can also be sent in JSON format.
 To see settings, send just `settings/GPS`.

 |Setting|Meaning|
 |-------|-------|